Dental papilla: Epithelium layers

-The Apposition Stage and the Maturation Stage
+Apposition stage and maturation stage

-During the apposition stage the enamel, dentin and cementum are secreted in successive layers.
+During the apposition stage, the enamel, dentin and cementum are secreted in successive layers.
 The mesenchymal tissue of dental papilla and dental sac and the ectodermal tissue of enamel undergo induction.
 The outer cells of dental papilla are induced by preameloblasts (cells within the enamel from which a cell that takes part in forming dental enamel develops) to differentiate into odontoblasts (dentin-secreting cells).
 The odontoblasts undergo differentiation and repolarization and result in formation of the dentin matrix/pre-dentin (the innermost section of the dentin, which is not mineralized and located adjacent to pulp tissues in the crown area and root area).
 The central cells of dental papilla form the primordium of the pulp during root development.
 These cells then become surrounded by newly formed dentin..